 That’s why when you commit, really commit, to something, you need to hone your focus to that one thing.
 Horses wear blinders to keep their focus on the road and not on anything that might distract/frighten them.
 You need to do the same, and not just for visual cues but for anything that might slow your enthusiasm and your progress.

-7. Keep going all the way to the end.
+7. To commit like a boss, keep going all the way to the end

 The most important part of commitment is finishing.
 You will never come to trust yourself if you don’t finish what you start (that is, if what you started deeply mattered to you to begin with).
 I’ve said this before, but it’s important enough that it bears repeating: make no mistake, finishing is about you and you alone.
 You will prove some things to yourself (read about them here), but most importantly, you will prove to yourself that your word and your commitment to yourself matter.